Data processing agreement

 2. Scope and applicability

 This DPA applies where and to the extent that BabySea processes Personal Data on behalf of the Customer in the course of providing the Services.
-It applies regardless of whether the Customer's account is on the US (North Virginia), EU (Frankfurt), or APAC (Tokyo) region.

 This DPA does not apply to: